Madison County Historical Society

 Train and Dollhouse Exhibits Open

-The Christmas Train and Dollhouse Exhibits are open for everyone.
+The Model Train and Dollhouse Exhibits are open for everyone.
 Please ask your guide to see them.
 You, your family and friends are invited to stop by the Museum on Mondays, Wednesdays, and Fridays from 10 a.m. to 3:30 p.m. to visit these exhibits.
 The Museum is located at 15 West 11th Street, Anderson, Indiana.

 The Museum In The Classroom